ousnius/BodySlide-and-Outfit-Studio/Readme-linux.txt

 There's just one file that specifies the build process: CMakeLists.txt.

 Install wxWidgets 3.1.3 or newer.
-Use the "--enable-stl" option to configure.
-If you get errors about an ABI mismatch, that means you compiled wxWidgets with a different compiler version than BS&OS (and wxWidgets is strangely picky about that).
+If you get errors about an ABI mismatch, that means you compiled wxWidgets with a different compiler version than BS&OS.
 Either gtk2 or gtk3 works.
 With gtk2, you have more background color problems; with gtk3, many widgets are distorted because they don't have enough space.
 Note that many of wxWidget's configure options (such as --enable-universal) result in a broken wxWidgets library, so prefer to use as few options as possible.
+Also note that some distribution-provided wxWidgets packages are broken, so it's likely that you'll have to build wxWidgets yourself (which is really easy).

 Install FBX SDK.
 Put the path to your FBX SDK installation in the fbxsdk_dir variable in CMakeLists.txt.